rsonger/software-engineering-lab/_posts/2023-04-26-animations.md

 ### Keeping Time

-Another fundamental technique in computer animation is to calculate movements based on the amount of time that has passed since the previous frame.
+Another essential technique in computer animation is to calculate movements based on the amount of time that has passed since the previous frame.
 We will prepare two new instance variables for keeping track of time:
 - The `time` variable will count the total number of seconds that the application has been running.
 - The `delta_time` variable will store the number of seconds that have passed since the last interation of the run loop.